DataFire/Integrations/integrations/generated/microsoft_cognitiveservices_newssearch/README.md

 * output [News](#news)

 ### News_Trending
-The News Trending Topics API lets lets you search on Bing and get back a list of trending news topics that are currently trending on Bing.
+The News Trending Topics API lets you search on Bing and get back a list of trending news topics that are currently trending on Bing.
 This section provides technical details about the query parameters and headers that you use to request news and the JSON response objects that contain them.
 For examples that show how to make requests, see [Searching the web for news](https://docs.microsoft.com/en-us/azure/cognitive-services/bing-news-search/search-the-web).

 ```js